 FAQ – How Much is My Case Worth?

-Our core cases are employment law and civil rights cases.
-The laws that control these types of cases only allow plaintiffs to recover certain types of damages.
-Specifically: (1) actual damages; (2) compensatory damages; and (3) reimbursement of the costs to bring a lawsuit, including attorney fees.
+The laws that control our core cases only allow plaintiffs to recover certain types of damages.
+Specifically: (1) actual damages; (2) compensatory damages; and (3) reimbursement of the costs to bring a lawsuit, including attorney fees in some cases.
 In some cases, punitive damages are available.

 The purpose of punitive damages is to punish the wrongdoer.
 Minnesota judges and juries generally don’t award punitive damages unless the unlawful conduct is particularly egregious.
 The amounts awarded tend to range across wide extremes.